tustin2121/James_Somerton_Transcripts/_videos/fzN9x4XgtwY.md

 </clip>
 <james {% include timecode %}>

-Watching from the White House, President Nixon... [chuckles] declared it "*distasteful*"!
+Watching from the White House, President Nixon... <u>[chuckles]</u> declared it "*distasteful*"!
 Because it made "a good man look like a fool".
 It is unclear if Nixon was talking about Archie Bunker or the football player.

 </james>
 <from></from>